Skip to main content

 (1) Tire vulcanizers.

-(a) Single or dual tire vulcanizers, which open and close by electrical power, shall be equipped with a safety bar or other mechanical sensing device installed at or across the front of the curing unit which will prevent the closing motion of the unit should the bar or other safety device be activated by contact with any portion of the employee's body as the unit closes.
+(a) Single or dual tire vulcanizers, which open and close by electrical power, shall be equipped with a safety bar or other mechanical sensing device installed at or across the front of the curing unit.
+The safety bar or other mechanical sensing device will prevent the closing motion of the unit if activated by contact with any portion of the employee's body as the unit closes.

 (b) Brakes.

 Brake capacity shall be sufficient to stop the motion quickly and capable of holding the moving parts at any point in their travel.
-Where friction brakes, equipped with release devices, are provided for stopping or holding moving parts of a press, postcure inflator, or accessories, they shall be set with compression springs and released by electrical, pneumatic, or mechanical means.
+Where friction brakes, equipped with release devices, are provided for stopping or holding moving parts of a press, post cure inflator, or accessories, the friction brakes shall be set with compression springs and released by electrical, pneumatic, or mechanical means.
 Brakes that require electrical or pneumatic power to apply a holding force shall not be used.

 A locking device shall be provided on doors in the open position to prevent them from closing accidentally on employees working underneath.